 An initialism for Software Development Kit.
-A SDK is a collection of software objects that mobile, web, or desktop developers can integrate into their apps to access a broader set of APIs from a back-end or cloud-based service.
-The advantage of an SDK is that it lets developers provide a broader range of features and capabilities in their apps, while maintaining a smaller on-device footprint.
+An SDK is a collection of software objects that mobile, web, or desktop developers can integrate into their apps to access a broader set of APIs from a back-end or cloud-based service.
+The advantage of an SDK is that it lets developers provide a broader range of features and capabilities in their apps, while still maintaining a smaller on-device footprint.

 Second Price Auction Model

 When an ad for sale fails to hit the floor or minimum pricing set by the publisher, the publisher decides it's worth putting the ad out again at a different price.

 Targeting where a computer system examines all the words on a web page to identify the meaning of those words and not just the simple context to determine appropriateness for an ad placement.
 The difference between contextual and semantic targeting is the way in which the content of the web page is mapped with the ads.
 In contextual targeting, if a word or a combination of words matches the keywords for an ad, then that ad is displayed.
 In semantic targeting, the entire content on the web page is reviewed so that the system can gauge the context and sentiment of the displayed information and then display the relevant ads.